High Level Commentary

 Federal Reserve “Tapering” Increased Interest Rates and Negative Performance:

 The Federal Reserve’s belated recognition of inflation risks and its policy shift has spooked markets and caused negative returns for most asset classes in 2022.
-The shift to higher interest rates is described as the end of easy money, and the narrative is now characterized as how high and how fast.
+The shift to higher interest rates is described as the end of easy money.

 The policy shift was publicized by the Fed on December 15, 2021 with commentary that they are ending their bond purchases and introducing a policy to raise short-term interest rates to combat inflation.
 The government bond purchases began at the height of the pandemic to help support the economy and markets when businesses were closed and unemployment skyrocketed.
 The government bond buying helped reduce interest rates.
 (Interest rates on existing bonds declined because Fed purchases drove up bond prices and correspondingly reduced interest rates.)
 Starting in March 2022, the Fed pushed up interest rates at the fastest pace in the last 40 years.
-As of May 2023, the Fed Fund Rate has been pushed up to a range of 5.0% to 5.25%.
+As of July 2023, the Fed Fund Rate had been pushed up to a range of 5.25% to 5.50%.
 Since rate increases impact the economy with a “long and variable lag”, neither the Fed nor anyone else can know exactly how much the economy will slow and inflation will decline.
-At this point, the economy has shown reasonable resilience.
+At this point, the economy has shown remarkable resilience and the Fed now appears to be embracing a higher for longer policy stance.

-U.S. Economic Statistics are weakening as inflation concerns increase.
+U.S. Economic Statistics are solid and inflation concerns are moderating.
 Economic statistics dropped precipitously due to the government-induced shutdown in early 2020, but then rebounded well above consensus expectations.
-Most recently, economic reports are showing an increased likelihood of a recession.
+Most recently, economic reports are showing a stable growth rate.

 -Retail sales have been stronger than expected over the last year despite rising gasoline and food prices.
-Fiscal stimulus has ended but U.S. households accumulated over $2.5 trillion in excess savings during the pandemic, and this should drive strong consumer spending throughout 2023.
+Fiscal stimulus has ended but U.S. households accumulated over $2.5 trillion in excess savings during the pandemic, and this drove strong consumer spending throughout 2023.
+Real wage gains are now sustaining consumer spending so far in 2024.

--Unemployment (at a 50-year low of 3.5% in February 2020) spiked to 14.7% as the pandemic shut down the U.S. economy, but now stands at 3.7% for May 2023.
-Job creation for May came in at a solid 339,000 new jobs.
+-Unemployment (at a 50-year low of 3.5% in February 2020) spiked to 14.7% as the pandemic shut down the U.S. economy, but now stands at 3.8% for March 2024.
+Job creation for March came in at a solid level of 303,000 new jobs.
 The overall employment trend remains positive as companies scramble to find workers to meet strong demand.

--Industrial production was up 0.5% in May and it is up 1.0% over the last year.
+-Industrial production gained 0.4% in March and it is now up 0.5% over the last year.
+Industrial production has been hurt by weaker manufacturing performance.

 -Housing had been strong due to low mortgage rates, but new construction is currently negatively impacted by rising mortgage rates and rising construction costs.
 These rising costs impact housing affordability, especially at the lower price points for younger families.

--China reported 2023 Q1 4.5% GDP growth, showing that their economy is recovering from previous COVID containment issues and supply-chain problems.
-This growth is a positive factor for overall global growth.
+-China reported 2024 Q1 GDP of 5.3% annualized GDP growth, showing that their economy is slowly recovering from their COVID containment policy.
+Chinese economic performance is a major factor for overall global growth.

 Performance: U.S. stock indexes moved up to record-high levels based on government stimulus and optimism with COVID-19 vaccine in 2021, but performance in 2022 was negative.
 Energy, industrials, financials and small cap stocks performed better as the market rotated away from some of the tech darlings.
-After the huge 2022 sell-off, stocks are positive again in 2023.
+After the huge 2022 sell-off, stocks recovered strongly in 2023.
 Small cap stocks are cheaper and have more earnings upside as the economy recovers from inflation.

 Climate change constitutes a significant longer-term global challenge.
 Although governments and corporations are taking steps to mitigate the impact, recent increased energy costs have caused a consumer backlash.
 It is much easier to talk about reductions far out in the future, than it is to implement current steps to make actual changes.